NFL survivor picks, knockout pool predictions, strategy guide for Week 7 from proven model

-NFL football knockout, survivor pool picks, advice, strategy for Week 7, 2025: Avoid the Rams
+NFL football knockout, survivor pool picks, advice, strategy for Week 7, 2025: Avoid the Green Bay Packers

 SportsLine's advanced computer model just locked in its top Week 7 NFL survivor picks

 Meanwhile, the Kansas City Chiefs will look to battle their way back to the top of the AFC West standings when they take on the visiting Las Vegas Raiders.
 Las Vegas is 2-4 on the year and fourth in the AFC West, while the Chiefs are third at 3-3.
-Kansas City enters as an 11.5-point favorite, so the Chiefs will be an appealing option for those who can still use them.
+Kansas City enters as an 11.5-point favorite, the largest line of the week, so the Chiefs will be an appealing option for those who can still use them.
 Before finalizing any Week 7 NFL survivor picks, see which team the red-hot SportsLine Projection Model just went all-in on.

 New users can also target the latest Underdog promo code, good for $100 in site credits when you play $5 with the promo code CBSSPORTS2 in select states.